RedisLabs/redislabs-docs/content/embeds/backup-locations.md

 ### Azure Blob Storage

-Before you choose to backup to OpenStack Swift, make sure that you have:
+Before you choose to backup to Azure Blob Storage, make sure that you have:

 - Storage location path in the format: `/container_name/[path/]/`
 - Account name